Chatwoot challenges Zendesk with open source customer engagement platform

 Let the OSS Enterprise newsletter guide your open source journey!
 Sign up here.

-As consumers flocked to online channels in droves during the pandemic, businesses embraced all the technologies they could get their hands on as part of an industrywide digital transformation effort.
-Customer communication and engagement tools, in particular, took the spotlight as companies sought to ensure queries and problems were addressed and swiftly resolved.
+As consumers flocked to online channels in droves during the pandemic, businesses embraced all the technologies they could get their hands on as part of an industrywide digital transformation.
+And customer communication and engagement tools took the spotlight as companies sought to ensure queries and problems were swiftly resolved.

-At the same time, businesses face a growing array of privacy regulations, while customers expect their data will be treated with care and not shared externally without good reason.
+At the same time, businesses face a growing array of privacy regulations, along with customer expectations that their data will be treated with care and not shared externally without good reason.

-This is why Chatwoot is building an open source customer engagement platform to challenge some of the major players in the space, including multi-billion dollar publicly traded Zendesk; Salesforce’s Service Cloud; Freshworks; and Intercom.
-To help in its mission, Chatwoot today announced it has raised $1.6 million in seed funding from Goat Capital, Y Combinator (YC), Uncorrelated Ventures, Hack VC, and a host of angel investors, including Lambda School CEO Austen Allred.
+Chatwoot is building an open source customer engagement platform to challenge some of the major players in the space, including multi-billion dollar publicly traded Zendesk; Salesforce’s Service Cloud; Freshworks; and Intercom.
+To further that goal, Chatwoot today announced it has raised $1.6 million in seed funding from Goat Capital, Y Combinator (YC), Uncorrelated Ventures, Hack VC, and a host of angel investors, including Lambda School CEO Austen Allred.

 Data control

-By offering an open source alternative to these big-name proprietary incumbents, Chatwoot promises businesses of all sizes two major advantages.
-In the age of Europe’s GDPR, California’s CCPA, and myriad imminent regulations, such as the Colorado Privacy Act (CPA), companies can no longer play fast and loose with users’ data.
-As Chatwoot is an open source platform, companies can host it entirely on their own infrastructure.
+By offering an open source alternative to big-name proprietary incumbents, Chatwoot promises businesses of all sizes two major advantages.
+In the age of Europe’s GDPR, California’s CCPA, and imminent regulations like the Colorado Privacy Act (CPA), companies can no longer play fast and loose with users’ data.
+But because Chatwoot is an open source platform, companies can host it entirely on their own infrastructure.

 “It is an operational hassle to ensure that the third party you use is compliant with these laws,” Chatwoot cofounder and CEO Pranav Raj S told VentureBeat.
 “In regulated industries like health care, where HIPPA compliance is required, using a third-party solution might not be an option.”